 With the cisprivilege blinders on, it’s wrong to notice that Brownworth’s behavior was possibly criminal.
 Nevermind that Brownworth herself already states that she felt she was both “wrong” and “creepy” for what she did.

-From a place of cisprivilege, an adult requesting access to a 15 year old transkid’s genitalia isn’t problematic.
+From a place of cisprivilege, an adult requesting access to a 15-year-old transkid’s genitalia isn’t problematic.
 In fact, it’s a right.
 Just ask the Philly PD!

-From a place of cisprivilege detailing what a 15 year old transkid’s genitalia looks like for the titillation of a newspaper’s readership (just to give an otherwise gritty tale that little something extra) isn’t problematic.
+From a place of cisprivilege detailing what a 15-year-old transkid’s genitalia looks like for the titillation of a newspaper’s readership (just to give an otherwise gritty tale that little something extra) isn’t problematic.
 In fact, according to the Philly PD, it’s freedom of the press!

 Should a transperson take issue with what happened to the minor, Brownworth becomes both a victim and a hero.

-From a place of cisprivilege, nobody will notice that Brownworth’s factual recounting of the incident seems to be inconsistant.
-In 2008, she strongly suspected that she was asking to look at the genitialia of a kid.
+From a place of cisprivilege, nobody will notice that Brownworth’s factual recounting of the incident seems to be inconsistent.
+In 2008, she strongly suspected that she was asking to look at the genitalia of a kid.
 When I interacted with her on twitter, she clearly states that she knew Devon was 15.
 When she’s talking to Autumn, she didn’t know until after the story was published.
 When she’s talking with other TERFs, she knew Devon was 15 but claims that she made it clear that he was “emancipated” (BTW, at no time in the story does she say that Devon was emancipated).

 Cisprivilege means that our society won’t care.
-It means that YEARS will go by without anyone taking action because from the perspective of those with the privilege, no wrong ever occurred.
+It means that YEARS will go by without anyone taking action because, from the perspective of those with the privilege, no wrong ever occurred.
 In fact, society will give her a freaking award for what she did.
 It means that when the police are notified, the cop will claim that adults get to have access to a kid’s genitals “because of freedom of the press.”

 My prediction is that because it’s been 5 years since Brownworth wrote her article and because Devon isn’t likely to be available to testify, Brownworth will get away with it.

 I’ve done everything I know to do to advocate for the transkid I believe Brownworth took advantage of.
 It seems like the Philadelphia Gay News (PGN) doesn’t care.
-It’s obvious that Brownworth and numerous self-identified feminists feel satisfied about what happened.
+It’s obvious that Brownworth and numerous self-identified feminists feel satisfied with what happened.
 It seems that much of the cis-establishment – up to and even including the police – are defending Brownworth’s right to have access to a transkid’s genitals.
 Devon’s own invisibility due to being pushed to the fringe of society will work in Brownworth’s favor (if he’s not, in fact, dead due to the pumping).
 It seems like PGN is happy to cover up Brownworth’s tracks (the story at PGN has been erased) and pretend that the trans community is being unreasonable in their criticisms of Brownworth.

 And besides, cisprivilige isn’t even real…